Avicii: Posthumous releases and tributes

+The second single from the album, titled "Tough Love", was released in May 2019, including a music video.

+The third single, "Heaven", was released in June 2019; it was co-written by Chris Martin.
+The music video includes clips of Avicii holidaying in Madagascar after his retirement from touring in 2016.
+Billboard cited "Heaven" as one of the best dance songs of the first half of 2019.

+Tim was released in June 2019; the net proceeds from the sale of the album went towards the Tim Bergling Foundation.

+In November 2019, Avicii won Best Swedish Act at the 2019 MTV Europe Music Awards, his third win after 2013 and 2018.

+In December 2019, the video game Avicii Invector was released.
+Gameplay includes single and multiplayer versions and players can recreate 25 of Avicii's songs.
+A portion of the profits were donated to the Tim Bergling Foundation.
+Rebecca May of The Guardian rated the game 4/5 stars, describing it as "an immersive musical tribute".

+A tribute concert version of "Fades Away" featuring singer MishCatt was released in December 2019.

-On 24 January 2020, another posthumous single by Avicii was released: "Forever Yours", a collaboration with Kygo and Sandro Cavazza.
-The song was previously performed by Bergling during his final tour in 2016, starting with Ultra Music Festival.
-Kygo and Sandro Cavazza performed the song together live at the Avicii Tribute Concert, held at Stockholm's Friends Arena in December 2019.
-On 15 February, Tiësto premiered three unreleased Avicii singles on the latest episode of his radio show Tiësto's Club Life: a fifth collaboration with Aloe Blacc called "I Wanna Be Free", a fifth collaboration with Sandro Cavazza called "We Burn", and a fifth collaboration with Wyclef Jean called "Now That We Found Love".
+In January 2020, the single "Forever Yours", a collaboration with Kygo and Sandro Cavazza, was released.
+The song was first performed at Ultra Music Festival in 2016.
+Kygo and Sandro Cavazza performed the song live at the Avicii Tribute Concert at Stockholm's Friends Arena in December 2019.

+In February 2020, Tiësto premiered three unreleased Avicii singles on his radio show Tiësto's Club Life: a fifth collaboration with Aloe Blacc called "I Wanna Be Free", a fifth collaboration with Sandro Cavazza called "We Burn", and a fifth collaboration with Wyclef Jean called "Now That We Found Love".

+In April 2020, Avicii's album Tim won Best Album at the 2020 International Dance Music Awards.

+In June 2020, "Wake Me Up" was certified diamond by the Recording Industry Association of America (RIAA).

-On October 30, 2020, the American singer Cam released the track "The Otherside", co-written by Avicii.
-The version included in the album of the same name does not feature the DJ's original instrumentals, as they were removed to align with the album's country style, but it retains the lyrics written by Avicii.
+In October 2020, Cam released the track "The Otherside", which Avicii co-wrote.
+The version included on the eponymous album does not feature the DJ's original instrumentals, which were removed to align with the album's country style, but it retains the lyrics written by Avicii.